The United Kingdom is well-known for its student opportunities, high ranked universities, and that specific British charm.

 What makes the UK unique for international students?
 First of all, a chance to develop your English skills, plenty of events, live concerts, student integration activities, and well paid and various career opportunities after graduation.
 That’s why, based on our data, the most popular study options, and, afterwards, the best jobs, can be found after you graduate:

-- Bachelors in Computer Science & IT in the U.K.
+- Bachelors in Computer Science in the U.K.

 - Bachelors in Language Studies in the U.K.